kumachan-mis/py-pdf-term/README.md

-# py-slides-term
+# py-pdf-term
-A python module for terminology extraction from presentation slides
+A python module for terminology extraction from pdf

 ## Installation
 ```
-pip install py-slides-term
+pip install py-pdf-term
 ```

 You also need to install spaCy models `ja_core_news_sm` and `en_core_web_sm`, which this module depends on.